 ERSKINE WILLIAMS: I think the Reverend Al Sharpton, as always, is doing a very commendable job.
 Had it not been for him, the morning that the police officers invaded my home, 6:00 in the morning — he put me in touch with Charlie King, and Councilman Thomas White’s office was very helpful.
 And Senator Malcolm Smith worked very, very valiantly in getting my son released.
 Reverend Sharpton is doing a tremendous job in getting attention where it’s deserved, when police officers are a law unto themselves.
 I believe for the most part, by and large, there’s a lot of honest and decent police officers, but there is a culture within the culture that seems like they do what they feel like doing.
 And that’s why we have this death unnecessarily.

 JUAN GONZALEZ: Well, one of the things the department has been saying quite a bit is that the actual number of shootings by police and the number of bullets used in shootings has been going steadily down.
-But at the same time, there’s reports that the number of civilian complaints about improper use of force by police or discourtesy by police has been on the sharp increase, and the fact apparently — a report just came out this week that 60% of all the complaints are coming from African Americans, that there seems to be a real problem especially within the African American community continually in relations with police in recent years.
+But at the same time, there’s reports that the number of civilian complaints about improper use of force by police or discourtesy by police has been on the sharp increase, and the fact apparently — a report just came out this week that 60 percent of all the complaints are coming from African Americans, that there seems to be a real problem especially within the African-American community continually in relations with police in recent years.

 ERSKINE WILLIAMS: I would attribute that to what I’ve always believed.
 What the police officers have written on the side of the car — “courtesy, professionalism and respect” — has a dual connotation.
 It means one thing in middle-class and upper-class neighborhoods and something else in our neighborhoods.
 So they operate based on their own guidelines, not departmental policies.